Atlassian Confluence Integration

 Step 2: Configure Credentials

-Method A: MCP Config File (Recommended)
+Option A: MCP Config File (Recommended)

-Create or edit ~/.mcp/configs.json
+Edit or create ~/.mcp/configs.json

 :